Timmatt-Lee/high-score-ani-fetcher/README.md

 ![](screenshot.png)

+**Note on Code Origin:**

+Much of the code in this repository was generated with assistance from Google Gemini 2.5 Pro.
+While functional for its purpose as a local tool, it may not reflect all conventional coding practices or the maintainer's preferred style.
+It is shared 'as-is' for community utility.

 ## Features

 * **Data Fetching:** Scrapes anime titles, scores, descriptions, episode counts, watch counts, rating counts, and upload dates from <https://ani.gamer.com.tw>.